 Normal Function

 The GUCY2D protein is involved in a process called phototransduction.
-When light enters the eye, it stimulates specialized pigments called opsins that "hold" a vitamin A molecule in photoreceptor cells.
-This stimulation triggers a series of chemical reactions that close the open channel in the cell membranes of rod and cone cells.
+During phototransduction, light entering the eye triggers a series of chemical reactions that close the channels in photoreceptor cell membranes that are normally open in low-light conditions.
 This closure produces an electrical signal, which is then interpreted by the brain as vision.

-Once photoreceptors have been stimulated by light, they must return to their resting (or "dark") state before they can be stimulated again.
-The GUCY2D protein is involved in a chemical reaction that re-opens the cell membrane channels that helps return photoreceptors to their dark state after light exposure.
+Once photoreceptors have been stimulated by light, they must return to their open (or "dark") state before they can be stimulated again.
+The GUCY2D protein is involved in a chemical reaction that re-opens the cell membrane channels and helps return photoreceptors to their dark state after light exposure.

 Health Conditions Related to Genetic Changes